MH-Rabby/My-sql--practise/README.md

 # My-sql--practise
-My all practice will be uploaded here for my next project.
+My all practice will be uploaded here for my next project.Here have:
+Table Creation,Merge